Mountain Lines Follows a 400-Mile Walk through the Alps

 Arlan manages to paint these picturesque landscapes without romanticizing them.
 His walk, he reminds us, is as exhausting as it is exhilarating.

-Perhaps one of the account’s most climatic moments – no pun intended – is when he reaches the peak that provides him with the grandiose view of Mont Blanc.
+Perhaps one of the account’s most climactic moments – no pun intended – is when he reaches the peak that provides him with the grandiose view of Mont Blanc.

 Anyone that has ever reached a summit, tired and out of breath, knows the overwhelming feelings that come when you finally see the far-reaching landscapes below.